 /staging.subdomains, no.workers.devpreview URLs, no localhost references.Every listed URL returns HTTP 200 when fetched directly.

-<lastmod>values are accurate per-page dates, not a single date stamped across all entries (which signals the sitemap is auto-generated and not maintained).The sitemap has been submitted to Google Search Console so Googlebot (and Google-Extended) pick up changes promptly.
+<lastmod>values are accurate per-page dates, not a single date stamped across all entries (which signals the sitemap is auto-generated and not maintained).The sitemap has been submitted to Google Search Console so Google can discover changed canonical URLs more reliably.

 Canonical metadata